Last updated

 Credit: Rogers

-Rogers' coverage map is slightly smaller than Telus', covering 28% of the country's landmass and reaching 97% of Canadians.
-Rogers' Extended Coverage reaches pockets of the northern wilderness, but Telus' coverage for rural areas is greater and more consistent.
+Rogers' coverage map is slightly smaller than Telus', covering 28% of the country's landmass.
+Compared to Telus, Rogers only reaches 97% of Canadians.
+Rogers' Extended Coverage reaches pockets of the northern wilderness, which is a huge benefit for those living remotely.
+Telus' coverage for rural areas is ultimately greater and more consistent.

-Rogers was the first Canadian carrier to roll out a 5G network.
-Bell and Telus have caught up, though, with all of the Big Three's 5G networks reaching 70% of Canadians.
+Rogers was the first Canadian carrier to roll out a 5G network, but Bell and Telus have caught up.
+Now, all of the Big Three's 5G networks are reaching 70% of Canadians.

 If you want to see what Rogers coverage is available near you, check out the interactive network map below.